BullyWiiPlaza/JMaster-Duel-Bot/README.md

 - *... potentially more*

 ## Donator
 Some feature may require Donator status.
-If you're interested in unlocking all features and/or supporting this project, check out the `Donator` tab in the application.
+If you're interested in unlocking all features, check out the `Donator` tab in the application.
+Thank you for supporting this project.
+With your contribution, we can make the bot great again.™

 ## Credits
 The credits can be found in the application on the `About` tab.